Projects

 After significant lobbying, in early 2017 I embarked upon a quest to modernize the look and feel of our various websites at Runic.
 Each of the various sites had been created independently over time as they were needed, and so they were rarely redesigned.
 As a result, our web presence did not possess a brand-unified appearance.
 I took the view that our website was basically a digital version of our game box, and so as a company that was primary selling games digitally, I set out to correct this oversight by creating site prototypes and UX flowcharts in Sketch.

-For this project, I provided design direction for the engineer who did the implementation in a static site generator called Middleman.
-I also worked closely with our Ops Lead and COO to ensure that the design met our company practical and strategic needs.
+For this project I provided design direction for the engineer who did the implementation in a static site generator called Middleman.
+I also worked closely with our Ops Lead and COO to ensure that the design met our company's practical and strategic needs.

 As a Star Trek fan, I took immense personal pride in the fact that you could use the Arc Games navigation bar built-in to my design to get to the Cryptic MMO.